ButinVladimir/Training-Select2-React/README.md

-# Select 2 copy training project written with React, Jest and Enzyme.
+# Select 2 copy training project written using React, Jest and Enzyme.
 ## Before using you need following:

 1. Install NodeJS and npm